 The ultimate crowd-pleasing comfort food, pizza never goes out of style.
 In fact, the dish only gets better as chefs reinvent classic forms and work their culinary magic to create enticing new flavor combinations and cleverly adapt to the demands of today’s dietary preferences.
 From the treatment of the dough and diversity of crust options to the made-from-scratch sauce recipes and seasonal toppings offered, Santa Barbara pizza has never tasted so darn good.
 And thanks to the impressive level of customization happening, the vegan and gluten-free squads are no longer left out of the pizza party.

 The Santa Barbara South Coast is home to quintessential pizza parlors that have been staples of the community for decades as well as a line-up of newer, innovative establishments and authentic Italian traditionalists.
-Our Santa Barbara Pizza Guide will make sure no pie worthy of your palate is left uncovered.
+This pizza guide will make sure no pie worthy of your palate is left uncovered.
 So, loosen your waistband and get ready to dig in!

-Montecito Country Mart is home to the charming Bettina Pizzeria whose menu is just as delightful as its interior style.
+Montecito Country Mart is home to the charming Bettinawhose menu is just as delightful as its interior style.
 Specializing in naturally-leavened, Neapolitan-style pizza made with seasonal California ingredients, the cozy neighborhood spot is open daily.
 The menu features plenty of items for vegans, vegetarians, and gluten-free folks, and the restaurant takes great pride in their lovingly crafted organic dough that’s fermented for at least 48 hours.
-The Market Potato is pure decadence (mozzarella, Reading raclette-style cheese, dates, spring onion, pickled chard stems, and silk chile) while the cheese-free Rosso keeps it super simple (crushed tomato, garlic, olive oil, basil, black pepper, and Ligurian oregano).
+The Market Potato is pure decadence (mozzarella, Reading raclette-style cheese, dates, spring onion, pickled chard stems and silk chile) while the cheese-free Rosso keeps it super simple (crushed tomato, garlic, olive oil, basil, black pepper and Ligurian oregano).
 The antipasti and secondi offerings are equally tempting.

-A Funk Zone pizzeria adorned with more than 150,000 copper pennies, Lucky Penny dishes out crave-worthy, gourmet level wood-fired pizzas every day of the week.
-Check the menu for Chef Dante Bogan’s ever-changing daily farmers’ market pizza special based on what’s currently in season.
-Savory staples like the Salty Surfer (San Marzano marinara, mozzarella, San Daniele prosciutto, wood-fired pineapple, pickled Fresno chile, and parmesan) and The Californian (basil pesto, lemon ricotta, marinated artichokes, and pine nuts) are just as tempting as the griddled panini sandwiches and sides like wood-fired fingerling potatoes and customizable salads.
+A Funk Zone pizzeria adorned with more than 150,000 copper pennies, Lucky Pennydishes out crave-worthy, gourmet level wood-fired pizzas every day of the week.
+Check the menu for the ever-changing daily farmers’ market pizza special based on what’s currently in season.
+Savory staples like the Salty Surfer (San Marzano marinara, mozzarella, San Daniele prosciutto, wood-fired pineapple, pickled Fresno chilies and parmesan) and The Californian (basil pesto, lemon ricotta, marinated artichokes and pine nuts) are just as tempting as the griddled panini sandwiches and sides like wood-fired fingerling potatoes and customizable salads.
 Gluten-free dough is available upon request on any pie for an added surcharge.